 - Section 2 was a new bit, Lyndon Johnson not having a VP until Hubert Humphrey was elected on the ticket in 1964.

-- Similarly, no President who ascended before the 25th's ratification had a vice president during the completion of their term; John Tyler and Andrew Johnson did not get re-elected, so they served their entire presidential terms without a vice president.
+- Similarly, no President who ascended before the 25th's ratification had a Vice-President during the completion of their term; John Tyler, Millard Fillmore, Andrew Johnson and Chester Arthur did not get elected to a full term, so they served their entire presidential terms without a vice president.

 - It also allowed for the replacement of a VP that died or resigned, when there was none before; the sitting president simply went without.
 James Madison had both of his VPs die in office.

-- Not a United States example, but the Amendment serves as inspiration for the Argentinian Law 20.972 (which works in almost the same way), which forced the 2001 political crisis, during which there were 5 presidents IN THE COURSE OF A WEEK.
-After Fernando De La Rua resigned on December 20, he was succeeded by Ramón Puerta, the...
-Provisional Leader of the Senate, since De La Rua didn't have a vice-president (Carlos Álvares resigned some time earlier).
-This was followed by Puerta resigning two days later, followed by Adolfo Rodríguez Saa... who resigned five days later.
+- Not a United States example, but the Amendment serves as inspiration for the Argentinian Law 20.972 (which works in almost the same way), which forced the 2001 political crisis, during which there were five presidents in the span of two weeks.
+After Fernando de la Rúa resigned on December 20, he was succeeded by Ramón Puerta, the...
+Provisional President of the Senate, since De la Rúa didn't have a vice-president (Carlos Álvares resigned some time earlier).
+The Congress then appointed Adolfo Rodríguez Saa two days later... who then resigned seven days later.
+This was followed by Puerta himself resigning as Provisional President of the Senate to not become acting president again, so the job went to the next in the line of succession, President of the Chamber of Deputies Eduardo Camaño, while Congress had to appoint someone again, this time Eduardo Duhalde on January 2, who did finish the remainder of De la Rúa's term.
+As a sort of book-end, Duhalde was De la Rúa's rival in the presidential election that saw De la Rúa become president.note